Frequently Asked Questions

 How do I declare a Major/Minor in Anthropology?

-Complete the Declaration of Major form on the Office of Undergraduate Education (OUE) website (http://college.emory.edu/oue/about-us/forms/index.html).
-You will then receive a welcome email instructing you to set up a meeting with the Anthropology Undergraduate Program Coordinator to complete the declaration process.
-At that meeting, you will review major requirements, select an advisor, and have the opportunity to ask questions.
-You will receive a tracking sheet for your major/minor, which you are encouraged to keep up to date in consultation with your advisor.
+Fill out the Declaration of Major/Minor form and return it to the Undergraduate Program Coordinator in the Anthropology Department Office, 207 Anthropology Building.
+Upon submitting the form, you will meet with the Undergraduate Program Coordinator to review major requirements, select a major advisor, and have the opportunity to ask questions.
+You will receive a tracking sheet for your major/minor, which you are encouraged to keep up to date in consultation with your major advisor.

 How do I declare a Global Health Minor?

 As of summer 2013, the Global Health, Culture and Society (GHCS) minor moved from the Anthropology Department to the Center for the Study of Human Health (107 Candler Library).
 For more information you should visit their website.

 What Minor should I choose?

 Several programs and departments offer minors in fields which complement the anthropology major.
 For example, anthropology majors often choose to minor in Women's Studies, Biology, Psychology, etc. Students should check with those departments to complete any required forms.

 How do I get approval for Transfer Credit or Course Substitutions?